 The richest 10% owns 86% of the world’s wealth and the top 1% owns nearly 44% the world’s wealth.
 The annual income of the world’s wealthiest 10% is 52% of global annual income.
-Income gaps are widening, employment-less economic growth continues, return on investment in capital and technology is usually better than on labor, and future technologies can replace much of human labor; hence, long-term structural unemployment and continued concentration of wealth seems inevitable unless new approaches to economics and the nature of work are created (See Chapter 4 on Future Work/Tech 2050 Global Scenariosand Strategies).
-Historically, inequality has been addressed through such mechanisms as war, revolution, debt relief, legal system reforms, tax adjustments, and land redistribution.
+Income gaps are widening, employment-less economic growth continues, return on investment in capital and technology is usually better than on labor, and future technologies can eventually replace much of human labor; hence, long-term structural unemployment and continued concentration of wealth seems inevitable unless new approaches to economics, investments, and the nature of work are created (See Chapter 4 of Work/Technology 2050: Scenarios and Strategies).

 Since artificial intelligence will reproduce and learn faster than humans, its universal proliferation seems inevitable.
 Algorithms are already out-performing humans in driving cars, face recognition, complex games, and even some forms of medical diagnosis.
 AI and other next technologies should lower costs of education, transportation, and medical care and should provide new tax income from taxing robots and other next technologies, making universal basic income financially sustainable possibly by 2030 (see scenarios in Chapter 4).
 Finland, Canada, and others are conducting pilot UBI experiments.

-Although income gaps between rich and poor individuals are widening, the gap between nations is expected to narrow.
-Emerging market and developing economies are growing around 4–5% annually, while more advanced countries are growing closer to 2.8%.
-GDP may be a more useful measure for industrial economies than information economies.
-For example, the millions of people searching billions of computer pages totaling more than a trillion searches per year are not counted in GDP].
+Although income gaps between rich and poor individuals are widening, the gap between nations is expected to continue to narrow.
+Emerging market and developing economies are growing around 4% annually, while more advanced countries are growing closer to 2.8%.
+GDP may be a more useful measure for industrial economies than information economies; for example, the millions of people searching billions of computer pages totaling more than a trillion searches per year are not counted in GDP.
 Given population growth at 1.11%, global income per capita grew at 12.13% in 2021 after shrinking 4.13% in 2020.
 The percentage of adults in developing economies with formal financial accounts grew from 42% ten years ago to 71% now.

 Actions to Address Global Challenge 7: